 Connecticut Passes Clean Transporation Bill

-On May 5, the Connecticut legislature passed S.B.
+On May 10, the Connecticut Governor signed into law S.B.
 4 An Act Concerning the Connecticut Clean Air Act.
 This bill serves as the state’s replacement for the postponed Transportation and Climate Initiative and works to reduce greenhouse gas emissions and other harmful pollutants from the transportation sector by strengthening vehicle standards and expanding access to alternative electric transportation in the state.

 Connecticut ranks as the 10th worst state for smog, which can cause premature death, aggravated asthma, and increased respiratory symptoms.
 By curbing carbon emissions and other pollutants, S.B.
 4 will mitigate climate change while also improving public health.

 Provisions in S.B.
 4 that will reduce transportation emissions include:

 - Expanding electric vehicle rebate eligibility to electric bicycles to at least $500 per bicycle and with a priority to residents of environmental justice communities.

 - Setting a goal to implement 100% zero-emission school buses in environmental justice communities by 2030 and across the entire state by 2035

 - Requiring state fleet cars and light duty trucks to be 50% EVs by 2026, 75% by 2026, and 100% by 2030.

 - Authorizing adoption of California’s Medium and Heavy-Duty motor vehicle standards

 - Creates a “right to charge”, which forbids landlords and condominium associations from banning the installation of EV charging stations